monajalal/Kenyan-Food/README.md

-# Scraping Social Media Photos Posted in Kenya and Elsewhere toDetect and Analyze Food Types
+# Scraping Social Media Photos Posted in Kenya and Elsewhere to Detect and Analyze Food Types

 ## Kenyan food